-- Negotiators of a UN Tax Convention should include model rules for public tax reporting in any forthcoming global agreement, reversing the OECD's error of confidentiality. - The U.S. Securities and Exchange Commission should advance a rulemaking to require public CbCR for listed multinational companies, to inform investors and other stakeholders. - The Australian Parliament should promptly pass and implement the proposed legislation mandating full public country-by-country reporting for all large companies with presence in Australia. - Donors should support domestic tax transparency requirements to produce better outcomes from investments in Global South tax authorities through the Addis Tax Initiative. - Donor assistance programs for tax authorities should be planned to enable Global South tax authorities to understand and use forthcoming public CbCR disclosures. - Members of the Addis Tax Initiative should advocate for increased public CbCR requirements across jurisdictions. - Global South countries should consider adopting their own public CbCR requirements for multinational companies operating in their jurisdictions.
+- Negotiators of a UN Tax Convention should include model rules for public tax reporting in any forthcoming global agreement, reversing the OECD's error of confidentiality. - The U.S. Securities and Exchange Commission should advance a rulemaking to require public CbCR for listed multinational companies, to inform investors and other stakeholders. - The Australian Treasury and Australian Taxation Office should faithfully implement the new public country-by-country reporting law, without creating inappropriate loopholes or exemptions for reporting. - Donors should support domestic tax transparency requirements to produce better outcomes from investments in Global South tax authorities through the Addis Tax Initiative. - Donor assistance programs for tax authorities should be planned to enable Global South tax authorities to understand and use forthcoming public CbCR disclosures. - Members of the Addis Tax Initiative should advocate for increased public CbCR requirements across jurisdictions. - Global South countries should consider adopting their own public CbCR requirements for multinational companies operating in their jurisdictions.
 An African public CbCR sponsored by the African Union Commission for example, would enable African countries to access essential tax and financial information and afford African countries the opportunity to practice the utilization of public CbCR information at a regional level.
 While the limited number of MNE headquarters on the continent could diminish any potential revenue outcomes, still this should prepare the countries to make the best of public CbCR disclosures.